aj-naik/Autonomous-Delivery-Drone/README.md

 # Autonomous-Delivery-Done
-Our implementation of an Autonomous delivery drone system.
+Our implementation of an Vitarna Drone Autonomous delivery drone system.
 This project was created under the aegis of E-Yantra robotics competition and uses ROS and Gazebo simulator with various environments For testing.
 The drone uses PID controller for its operation.

 # Requirements:
 1. Ubuntu 18.04